• Loading results...

 Cardiac Rehabilitation

 Cardiac rehabilitation (rehab) is typically a 12-week, medically supervised program.
-It includes counseling on how to exercise, eat heart healthy, manage stress and quit smoking.
-It also teaches you how to take better control
+It includes counseling on how to exercise safely, eat heart healthy, manage stress and quit smoking.
+It also teaches you how to take better care of your health.

 Intensive cardiac rehab might be available in your area and consists of nine weeks of four-hour sessions, two times per week.
 In these sessions you will have supervised exercise, as well as an hour of nutrition counseling and a meal, an hour of stress relief, and an hour of group support.
 The outcomes from this intensive program are usually even better than traditional cardiac rehab.

-Cardiac rehab can decrease angina, reduce heart risk factors and improve quality of life.
+Cardiac rehab can reduce heart symptoms, help control heart risk factors and improve quality of life.

 Enhanced External Counterpulsation Therapy